trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is the use of ulimit in Unix-like systems?</b></summary><br>

 Most UNIX-like operating systems, including Linux and BSD, provide ways to limit and control the usage of system resources such as threads, files, and network connections on a per-process and per-user basis.
-These "ulimits" prevent single users from using too many system resources.
+These "**ulimits**" prevent single users from using too many system resources.

 </details>

 <details>
 <summary><b>What are soft limits and hard limits?</b></summary><br>

-Hard limit is the maximum allowed to a user, set by the superuser or root.
-This value is set in the file **/etc/security/limits.conf**.
-The user can increase the soft limit on their own in times of needing more resources, but cannot set the soft limit higher than the hard limit.
+**Hard limit** is the maximum allowed to a user, set by the superuser or root.
+This value is set in the file `/etc/security/limits.conf`.
+The user can increase the **soft limit** on their own in times of needing more resources, but cannot set the **soft limit** higher than the **hard limit**.

 </details>